SAIL Pathfinders

 Butterflies, Moths, and Skippers comprise the Lepidoptera, an Order of insects with four scale-covered wings, a curled proboscis, and which undergo a complete metamorphosis.

 Lets begin with the wings.
-The Lepidoptera have two pairs of wings - a pair of fore wings (the “upper” wings) and a pair of hind wings (the “lower” wings.
+The Lepidoptera have two pairs of wings - a pair of fore wings (the “upper” wings) and a pair of hind wings (the “lower” wings).
 If you look at the wings through a magnifying glass, you can see the scales covering the wings, which is where the very name Lepidoptera comes from (Greek lapis = scale and pteron = wing).
 When at rest, some hold their wings flat, others folded.
-Some of the skippers do both, looking sort of like a paper airplane or vintage jet.
+Some of the skippers do both, looking sort of like a paper airplane or vintage fighter jet.

 When the butterfly emerges from its chrysalis, it must pump fluid from its abdomen into its wings to expand them, then let them dry before it is able to fly away to seek food.
 Most butterflies live only a few weeks after hatching, though some may overwinter and live for months.
 The Mourning Cloak (Nymphalis antiopa), which occurs across much of the United States, can live up to 10 months as a butterfly.